-During the year ended December 31, 2013, we purchased 64 new investments for approximately \$57.86 million and had nine investments under contract to purchase as of December 31, 2013, for approximately \$8.80 million, which settled before the issuance of the financial statements.
-We also received proceeds from sales and repayments of existing portfolio investments of approximately \$16.63 million including \$7.12 million in full prepayment and \$7.70 million in sales.
-The combined result of which increased our portfolio by approximately \$50.03 million, or 310%, and the number of portfolio companies by 49, or 288% compared to the portfolio as of December 31, 2012.
-The largest investment in an individual portfolio company represented approximately 3% the portfolio's fair value with the remaining investments ranging from 0.02% to 2.95%.
-The average investment in our portfolio is approximately \$1.0 million or 1.51% of the total portfolio.
-As a result of the aforementioned transactions our portfolio has become increasingly diversified across individual portfolio investments, geographic regions, and industries.
-Further, our portfolio investment composition is comprised of 96.3% first lien debt securities have priority over subordinated or other unsecured debt owed by the issuer with respect to the collateral pledged as security for the loan.
-Due to the priority of first lien investments, these generally have lower yields than lower priority, less secured investments.
+During the year ended December 31, 2014, we funded investment purchases of approximately \$477.5 million and had eleven investments under contract to purchase as of December 31, 2014, for approximately \$50.5 million, which settled or are scheduled to settle after December 31, 2014.
+We also received proceeds from sales and repayments of existing portfolio investments of approximately \$96.3 million including \$32.9 million in full prepayment and \$58.9 million in sales.
+Additionally, we had three investments under contract to sell as of December 31, 2014, for approximately \$31.0 million, which represents the contract sales price.
+The combined result of which increased our portfolio on a cost basis, by approximately \$421.2 million, or 634.2%, and the number of portfolio investments by 43, or 65%, compared to the portfolio as of December 31, 2014, the largest investment in an individual portfolio company represented approximately \$2.1% of our portfolio is able microasingly diversified across individual portfolio westments, sequence transming investments ranging from 0.01% to 2.0%.
+The average investment in our portfolio is prostimately \$43, or 65%, compared to the portfolio, and protein investment (an under company represented approximately \$42.1.2 million or 0.9% of the total portfolio investment composition of 2.0%.
+The average investment in our portfolio is approximately \$43, million or 0.9% of the total portfolio investment composition is comprised of 79.1% first lien debt securities, 18.0% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
+First lien debt securities have priority over subordinated or other unsecured debt owed by the issuer with respect to the collateral pledged as security for the loan.
+Due to the priority of first lien investments, though a majority of the investments with variable rates are subject to contratual minimum base interest trates between 100 and 150 basis points.

-As of December 31, 2013, we had debt investments in 64 private placement investments and two LMM investments with an aggregate fair value of approximately \$66.9 million, a cost basis of approximately \$66.4 million, and a weighted average effective annual yield of approximately 7.5%.
-The weighted average annual yield was calculated using the effective interest rates for all debt investments at December 31, 2013, including accretion of original issue discount and amortization of the premium to par value.
-Approximately 96.3% of our total portfolio investments (at fair value) were secured by first priority liens with the remainder secured by second priority liens.
-Further, 92.5% of the private placement investments contain variable rates, the majority of which have contractual minimum interest rates between 100 and 150 basis points.
+As of December 31, 2014, we had debt investments in 77 private placement investments, 11 Private Loan investments, 11 lower middle market ("LMM") debt investments, 9 LMM equity investments and 1 Other Portfolio investment with an aggregate fair value of approximately \$473.9 million, a cost basis of approximately \$487.6 million, and a weighted average effective annual yield of approximately 8.1%.
+The weighted average annual yield was calculated using the effective interest rates for all debt investments at December 31, 2014, including accretion of original issue discount and amortization of the premium to par value.